-Files and code snippets are never sent to PDS.
-PDS is only queried for information about Open Source projects as contained in the FlexNet Code Insight Data Library (e.g. component information, vulnerabilities, licenses, digest-tocomponent data and so on) to enable rich inventory building.
+Files and code snippets are never sent to Data Services.
+The web service is only queried for information about Open Source projects as contained in the FlexNet Code Insight Data Library (for example, component information, vulnerabilities, licenses, digest-to-component data and so on) to enable rich inventory building.